APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 $ cd hdf5-1.8.16-src
 $ ./configure --prefix=$HOME/lib/hdf5-1.8.16 --enable-production
 ```
 So far, you have downloaded the source file and configured the HDF5 source.
 In the configuration stage, you specified the install location for the HDF5 library and the compile uses production mode rather than debug mode.
 You can always see all configuration options by running ```./configure --help```.
+At the end of configure output, there will be a summary of the configuration setup.
+Make sure that (1) the install location is correct; (2) the build type is production (or debug); (3) optionally, parallel hdf5 is supported.

 ```sh
 $ make